-It’s not just a feel-good measure, either.
+However, it’s important to know that it’s not just a feel-good measure, either.
 Your culture needs to be one where you truly care about the opinions of your employees and they need to feel safe and comfortable expressing them.

 It would be difficult for anyone to feel empowered in the workplace if their employer didn’t trust them.